Lawrence Mysak: Biography

 Then followed faculty appointments at Harvard University and the University of British Columbia where he co-authored the standard textbook on Waves in the Ocean with Paul LeBlond.
 Finally he joined the faculty at McGill University from 1986 until his retirement in 2010.
 At McGill University Mysak was the founding director, in 1990, of the McGill Centre for Global Change Research which is now known as the Global Environment and Climate Change Centre and during his tenure Dr. Mysak served as president of the International Association for the Physical Sciences of the Oceans, IAPSO and serves on the board of trustees of the Canadian Foundation for Climate and Atmospheric Sciences.

 Mysak's research focuses on Arctic sea ice and climate during the Little Ice Age; sea ice rheology (viscous-plastic vs. purely plastic models); modeling the freshwater budget of the Arctic Ocean and exchanges with the North Atlantic Ocean (present and past); response of the ocean carbon cycle to Milankovitch forcing in a low-order atmosphere-ocean-sea ice model; and reconstruction of climate change in Europe during the past millennium from an analysis of church architecture, comparing the Medieval Warm Period with the Little Ice Age.

-Lawrence Mysak has an Erdös Number of 2 List of people by Erdős number as a result of a paper he published with George Szekeres who has an Erdös Number of 1.
+Lawrence Mysak has an Erdős number of 2 as a result of a paper he published with George Szekeres who has an Erdős number of 1 (see List of people by Erdős number).